Thundernna: a white box adversarial attack: Contributions

 \section{Contributions}

-In this project, we developed a new first order adversarial attack method.
-It uses the second-order algorithm to attack the integral of neural network instead of the attack neural network itself.
+In this project, we developed a new first-order adversarial attack method.
+It uses the second-order algorithm to attack the integral of the neural network instead of the attack neural network itself.
 At the same time, it has the same time complexity as the first-order attack.
-We implement the algorithm and successfully attack resnet18 with pretrained parameters. which imply the integral of the neural network is still has the characteristics of convex function.
-Contrasting with previous work, we attempt to develop one step white box attacker, with lower computational load which attack instead of the network it self Further we ensemble the model by TVM frame work to accelerate the speed up the generation of adversarial examples.
+We implement the algorithm and successfully attack resnet18 with pre-trained parameters. which imply the integral of the neural network still has the characteristics of a convex function.
+Contrasting with previous work, we attempt to develop one step white box attacker, with the lower computational load which attacks instead of the network itself Further we ensemble the model by TVM frame work to accelerate the speed up the generation of adversarial examples.